 Sadly, the history of the world is a history of people choosing their desires over God’s desires.
 Adam and Eve disobeyed God in the Garden of Eden.
 Cain disobeyed God and killed Abel.
 Pharaoh disobeyed God and would not let Israel go.
 Israel disobeyed God and chose pagan gods over God, and on through history the pattern goes.
 The language and idioms change, but God’s call to believers has not.
 Believers are still charged to speak the Word of God to people and “harden their hearts” by forcing them to openly and clearly make the decision to choose themselves over God.

 [For more on the idiom of permission, see commentary on Romans 9:18.
-For a good example of the idiom of permission see Exodus 4:21 and its commentary.
+For a good example of the idiom of permission see commentary on Exodus 4:21.
 For more on why Christ taught in parables, see commentary on Matt.
-13:13].
+13:13.]

 “fat.”
 Here, “fat” is an idiom for insensitive, unreceptive, dull.
 Israel was “fat” when it came to the things of God.
 They were insensitive and unreceptive.